gokhancelik/home-automation-setup/docs/MATTER_SETUP.md

 ## Changes Made

 ### 1. Home Assistant Configuration
-- Added Matter integration directly to the HelmRelease values in `clusters/microk8s/apps/home-assistant/helmrelease.yaml`
+- **Removed YAML Matter config**: Matter integration should NOT be configured via YAML in modern Home Assistant
-- The Matter integration is automatically enabled in Home Assistant 2025.8.0b2 and later
+- **UI-only configuration**: Matter integration must be added through the Home Assistant web interface
-- No separate Matter server deployment required - it's built into Home Assistant
+- The networking and security configurations in Kubernetes enable Matter support, but the integration itself is configured via UI

 ### 2. Kubernetes Configuration Updates